Wild Florida Photo

 This multibranched deciduous shrub displays distinctive clusters of magenta to deep purple berries in the leaf axils from late summer through fall.
 Growing to 2 m (6-1/2 ft.) tall with clusters of small pinkish flowers in the leaf axils from late spring into summer.
 Leaves are opposite, simple, ovate, with crenate to serrate margins from below the midpoint to the tip.
 The leaves are aromatic when bruised.
 Both surfaces of young leaves, and the lower surface of older leaves are covered with star-shaped hairs.

 Beautyberry makes an excellent landscape plant as it is tolerant of many conditions and transplants well.
 The abundant fruit is attractive to wildlife, especially birds.
+American beautyberry contains terpenoids that appear to be nearly as effective as DEET at repelling mosquitoes.

 Date record last modified: